-At the University of Pennsylvania I teach courses on Japanese popular culture, Japanese religions (including Shintō, Buddhism, and various other traditions), and Japanese history.
+At the University of Pennsylvania I teach courses on Japanese religions (including Shinto, Buddhism, and various other traditions), the religions of Asia, religion and media, and general Japanese studies courses like Japanese Popular Culture.
 While my training is in the humanistic field of religious studies, many of my courses include readings by social scientists such as anthropologists, geographers, and sociologists.

 My primary research interests lie in the field of modern Japanese religions, with additional interests in the visual and material culture of religion; the politics of religious freedom; relationships between religion, sexuality, and gender; and the history of human rights.